 Duty-free import for parcels sent from Mexico to Canada under the CPTPP

-A signed statement completed by the importer, exporter or producer certifying that the goods originated from a CPTPP country
+- A signed statement completed by the importer, exporter or producer certifying the goods originate from a CPTPP country

-This statement is required on the commercial invoice and we recommend adding an additional stand alone statement or supporting document.
+- This statement should be on the commercial invoice.
+We recommend adding an additional stand alone statement supporting document.

 Complemento Carta Porte and CFDI